dougmcclure/ILA-Open-Beta/Scenario1/README.md

 ../shared/prereq - contains to directories: grp1- all files downloaded for building basics for box1 & box2, grp2- all files needed to build box2 plus WebSphere Liberty and a sample app
 ../shared/prereq/grp1 - files downloaded by download-prereq.sh script, used in building box1 & box2
 ../shared/prereq/grp2 - files downloaded by download-prereq.sh script, used in building box2
+'''

 8. download SCAA OpenBeta Driver 1 and place in ../shared/grp1 directory
 9. decide on deployment topology: deployment options - stand alone, scenario1, scenario2, scenario3

+'''
 standalone- box1 only with SCAA OpenBeta driver 1 installed using sample DayTrader WebSphere and DB2 logs scenario1 - box1 (as above) plus box2 with WebSphere Liberty 8.5.next installed using a sample Online Polling application.
 Using SCAA OpenBeta driver 1 LFA to send application logs to SCAA scenario2 - future scenatio3 - future
+'''

-Decide if you'll be starting with a standalone SCAA OpenBeta driver 1 scenario will be deployed or the multi-box sample application scenario will be deployed.
+10. decide if you'll be starting with a standalone SCAA OpenBeta driver 1 scenario will be deployed or the multi-box sample application scenario will be deployed.
 If just stand alone, then you can comment out the grp1-provision-scenario1.sh provisioning script in box1's Vagrantfile.

-10. standalone: from the directory created for box1, issue vagrant up command
+11. standalone: from the directory created for box1, issue vagrant up command

 If this is the first time, the following happens